MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Batch/v1.1.4/Set-AzureRmBatchApplication.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmBatchApplication** cmdlet modifies settings for the specified azure_2 Batch application.
+The **Set-AzureRmBatchApplication** cmdlet modifies settings for the specified Azure Batch application.

 ## EXAMPLES